-What you read on Struggle to Victory covers my main approach to keep from falling back into the pit of depression.
-I get into the details of topics I am struggling with, find out what Scripture says about them, and process them by writing about them.
+What you read on Struggle to Victory covers one of the ways I keep from falling back into the pit of depression.
+I get into the details of topics I am struggling with, find out what Scripture says about them, and process them by writing about (i.e., reflecting on) them.
 Doing this helps tremendously in capturing thoughts and not letting them hold me captive, which is what happened when I didn’t know how process feelings.
 At some point, I just determined not to let my thinking exist without boundaries and structure anymore, and writing gives me a way to establish the boundaries and structure I need to keep well away from the pit.

-I also make staying physically healthy a priority by eating healthy, exercising and getting plenty of adequate rest.
-I’m willing to try different approaches to health and wellness because I’ve learned that limiting yourself to the approach of traditional, Western medicine only limits and may even inhibit your ability to overcome depression and become healthy.
-My approach is along the lines of integrative medicine.
+Staying physically healthy also needs to be a priority.
+This happens by eating healthy, exercising, and getting plenty of quality rest.
+I’m willing to try different approaches to health and wellness because I’ve learned that limiting yourself to the approach of traditional medicine only limits and may even inhibit your ability to overcome depression and become healthy.
+Integrative medicine provides an essential avenue for healing.

 Staying aware of personal triggers is important too.
-I know the signs of my getting overwhelmed (digestion issues, sleep problems, anxiety & general grumpiness, for example), and I make adjustments as soon as I realize what’s happening to prevent any more veering off into bumpy territory.
+I know the signs of my getting overwhelmed (e.g., digestion issues, sleep problems, anxiety, and general grumpiness), and I make adjustments as soon as I realize what’s happening to prevent any more veering off into bumpy territory.

 While I need routine and structure to some extent, I must balance them with flexibility and variety.
 Otherwise, I get into a rut of boredom that also leads to depression.
-Fortunately, my husband and sons help tremendously with this area not just with their busy schedules but also with their zest for discovery and adventure.
+Fortunately, my family and friends help tremendously with this area not just with their busy schedules but also with their zest for discovery and adventure.

-Knowing what to avoid is also key (examples for me include sugar, romance novels, and television shows in general).
+Knowing what to avoid is also key (e.g., include sugar, romance novels, and being along for too long).
 One area of thought that I need to be extra careful with is absolutes.
 Saying “I never…” or “I can’t…” or “I always…” usually takes me down a very narrow and precarious path.
-I’ve learned to leave the absolutes up to God who has the capacity to follow through with them simply because He doesn’t change and I do.
+I’ve learned to leave the absolutes up to God who has the capacity to follow through with them simply because He doesn’t change, and I do.